cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 information such as if contributors are required to sign commits, if any container images immutable and signed, how many reviewers before merging, any automated checks for vulnerabilities, etc.

+* To contribute change, an issue must be opened first.
+The issue should describe:
+  * Requirement: what use case is being solved
+  * Problem: what is missing from Jaeger to solve the requirement
+  * Proposal: what changes are going to be made to solve the problem
+* All packages must have a complementary test to go along with it.
+* After the approach is agreed upon, code changes can be made and a pull request can be opened
+* If one wants to work on an existing issue, they can leave a comment under the issue and submit a pull request
+* Create a new local branch and sign all your commits
+* All dependencies are automatically checked and updated using dependabot
+* Push your changes and look for an output containing an URL to create a pull request
+* Each PR should have a contain:
+  * <50 characters
+  * Capitalized title
+  * Title not end with a period
+  * A description of the problem it’s solving or a reference to the corresponding issue
+  * Summary of what changes were made
+* The pull request will then be reviewed and merged by the maintainer

 * Communication Channels.
 Reference where you document how to reach your team or describe in corresponding section.
   * Internal.
 How do team members communicate with each other?